geudde/attic-chest/pages/05.season-4/09.meeting-54/10.farewell/docs.md

 And there, thy smiles restor’d again,
 &emsp;New rais’d the suppliant sigh;
 Here liv’d on hope once-happy me;
-&emsp;There, hopw and I did sever:
+&emsp;There, hope and I did sever:
 &emsp;Alas! who knows if ever
 &emsp;&emsp;<span data-tippy="Thou’lt" class="green">Thou will</span> remember me!